Data reader software

 For more information on the converter see the SMOS NetCDF format conversion user guide available here.

-The SMOS Toolbox/SNAP Sentinel-3 can be downloaded here.
+The SMOS Toolbox/STEP Sentinel-3 can be downloaded at the ESA STEP website.

 BEAM (VISAT) / SMOS ToolBox - Old version